AndiNowe/quote-o-meter/README.md

 - Back end tested with Postman.

+- Create a database called "mvp".

-- To create an empty database from scratch we will use this command on the mysql console:
+- To create the tables for the database we will use this command on the mysql console:

 ```bash
 mysql -u root -p mvp < [C:\Insert here the route of the "init-db.sql" file}